 A Covid-19 diagnosis may affect your running for weeks or even months.
 Research found that SARS limited exercise capacity in survivors for three to six months.
 Covid-19 has barely been around long enough to see the full effects, but anecdotal evidence suggests that recovered Covid patients may not return to previous levels of fitness even months later.

 Be patient with yourself.
-Covid-19 recovery is a bumpy, unpredictable road.
-You will likely experience setbacks.
+Covid-19 recovery can a bumpy, unpredictable road depending on the severity of your infection.
+You may experience setbacks.
 Do not push yourself too hard, too soon.
 While it may be frustrating for a short while, a slow progression will benefit you in the long-term.

 My Own Experience

-I was diagnosed with Covid-19 on August 13; my first symptoms appeared on August 10.
+I was diagnosed with Covid-19 on August 13 (alpha variant); my first symptoms appeared on August 10.
 I was in good shape for me; before ceasing running, I ran an 8-mile progression run at an 8:18 average and a 16 mile long run at an 8:4x/mile average.
 My symptoms were a sore throat, loss of sense of smell, intense fatigue, and brain fog.

 I waited until a week after symptom resolution to resume running, which was August 29.
-I ended up taking a few days off of running after because runs felt too hard.
+After the initial test run, I ended up taking a few days off of running after because runs felt too hard.
 I then started back at three days of running and less than 50% of mileage and gradually build up to 50%.
 My paces are over a minute per mile slower than before.

 Sources: